-Halioseek™ PD-L1/CD8 is available worldwide as RUO* solution through our comprehensive offer integrating HalioDx service laboratory.
+Halioseek® PD-L1/CD8 is available as a CE-IVD assay for PD-L1+ cells detection and as an RUO* solution in the Rest of The World through our comprehensive offer integrating HalioDx service laboratory.

 * For Research Use Only.
 Not for use in diagnostic procedures.

 Halioseek® PD-L1/CD8 is intended to help clinicians defining immunotherapy treatment strategy for patients with NSCLC.